sswasti1903/WinePrediction/README.md

 # WinePrediction
-A Machine Learning Model which predicts whether the wine is red or white.
+A Machine Learning Model that predicts whether the wine is red or white.
+It has an accuracy score of 0.9827.